FayzulloxPro/FayzulloxPro/README.md

 <hr>
 <pre>
 💻 I am Java backend and Database developer.
-📚 I have a Bachelors in Cyber security from the Tashkent University of Information Technologies.
+📚 I have a Bachelors in Information technology from the Turin polytechnic University in Tashkent.
-📝 I have a strong interest in Data Science and Artificial Intelligence 🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Java, C++
+📝 I have a strong interest in Data Science and Artificial Intelligence 🌟 Main languages: Java, C++, C and Python

 </pre>
 <hr>